 The attractiveness of a female body is related to its waist-hip ratio, so says this study.
-Whatever opinion you may have about the conclusions of the study and related theories, there is no denying that designers design clothes with the intention of making the body somewhat close to these ratios and such.
+Whatever opinion you may have about the conclusions of the study and related theories, there is no denying that designers design clothes intending to make the body somewhat close to these ratios and such.

-Knowing the waistlines and where it should ideally rest on the body for keeping up with these illusions may seem important to you.
-If yes, read on.
+Knowing the waistlines and where they should ideally rest on the body to keep up with these illusions may or may not seem necessary to you.
+If the answer is yes, read on.

 Different types of Waistlines